Data Plane

 Only the response code matters, the response body is ignored on the EDC side.

-Once the data plane is started and registered we should see this entries in the logs:
+Once the data plane is started and registered we should see these entries in the logs:

 GET localhost /dataflows/check Fri Aug 30 2024 18:01:56 GMT+0200 (Central European Summer Time)